-Title of Each Class of Securities to be Registered (1) Amount to Be Registered(2)(3) Proposed maximum offering price per share(3) Proposed Maximum Aggregate Offering Price(2)(3)(4) Amount of registration fee

-Ordinary shares, par value US\$ 0.0001 per share \$ \$
+Title of Each Class of Securities to be Registered (1) Amount to Be Registered Proposed maximum offering price per share(3) Proposed Maximum Aggregate Offering Price(3) Amount of registration fee Ordinary shares, par value US\$0.0001 per share(2) 8,740,000 US\$ 6.00 US\$52,440,000 US\$5,721.20 Underwriters' compensation warrants(4) Ordinary shares underlying underwriters' warrants 437,000 US\$ 7.50 US\$3,277,500 US\$357.58 Total 9,177,000 US\$55.717.500 US\$6.078.78

-Underwriter's compensation warrants

-ADSs underlying underwriter's warrants

-Total

-- American depositary shares issuable upon deposit of the ordinary shares registered hereby will be registered under a separate registration statement on Form F-6 (Registration No.333-depositary share represents ordinary shares.

-Includes (a) ordinary shares represented by ADSs that may be purchased by the underwriter pursuant to its over-allotment option and (b) all ordinary shares represented by ADSs initially offered and sold outside the United States may be resold from time to time in the United States either as part of the distribution or within 40 days after the later of the effective date of this registration statement and the date the securities are first bona fide offered to the public. - underwriter.
-The Registration Statement of which this prospectus is a part also covers the ADSs issuable upon the exercise thereof.
-For additional information regarding our arrangement with the underwriter, please see "Underwriting" beginning on page 169.
+- American depositary shares issuable upon deposit of the ordinary shares registered hereby will be registered under a separate registration statement on Form F-6 (Registration No. 333-254412).
+Each American depositary share represents two ordinary shares. - Includes (a) ordinary shares represented by ADSs that may be purchased by the underwriters pursuant to its over-allotment option and (b) all ordinary shares represented by ADSs initially offered and sold outside the United States may be resold from time to time in the United States either as part of the distribution or within 40 days after the later of the effective date of this registration statement and the date the securities are first bona fide offered to the public.